nickjj/docker-node-example/README.md

 you've figured out what you want to update, go make those updates in your `backend/package.json` and / or `frontend/package.json` file.

-Then to update your dependencies you can run `./run yarn:install` or `./run yarn:install:frontend`.
-That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.
+Then to update your dependencies you can run `./run deps:install`.
+This will build a new image with any new dependencies and also make sure any lock file updates get copied from your image into your code repo and now you can commit those files to version control like usual.

+Also, you can run `./run deps:install --no-build` to only copy lock file updates without re-building an image.

 You can check out the [run](https://github.com/nickjj/docker-node-example/blob/main/run) file to see